-- 62. On May 13, 2020, Dr. Moline participated in an Asbestos Disease Awareness Organization event by Zoom called ADAO Conversation with Dr. Jacqueline Moline & Robert Sussman Discuss Asbestos, Talc, Prevention, and Policy.
-14 - 63.
-During that event, she said of the Article: "What we found in these individuals is that these 33 did not have any other known source of asbestos exposure that we could discern from the information that we were provided." - 64.
-She also said: "[R]eally the whole point of our paper" was "to say that mesothelioma can occur in individuals whose sole exposure is to cosmetic talc."
+- 61. On May 13, 2020, Dr. Moline participated in an Asbestos Disease Awareness Organization event by Zoom called ADAO Conversation with Dr. Jacqueline Moline & Robert Sussman Discuss Asbestos, Talc, Prevention, and Policy.
+12 - 62.
+During that event, she said of the Article: "What we found in these individuals is that these 33 did not have any other known source of asbestos exposure that we could discern from the information that we were provided."